Subset-UCSD/Commit-Challenge-2025/actions.md

 I assassinate geoffrey.
 His actions as a logging company CEO are devastating to the tree I wish to catnap in.
 By channeling the spirits of the whispering woods left from the 7-day-death curse, I cleave Geoffrey in twain, thus dissolving his logging corporation and putting an end to the magnate.
 I then go back to selling potions that are far too strong for travelers in my potion shop.
 QED.

+# Santa

+HO HO HO MY NAME IS SANTA AND MARCELO HAS BEEN VERY NAUGHTY THIS YEAR.
+FOR THIS CHRISTMAS, HE GETS BURIED IN COAL.
+HE'S ALSO REMOVED FROM MY NICE LIST AND ADDED TO MY NAUGHTY LIST!!!!!!

 # Marcelo

 I go to work.